kengonakajima/moai-untz/README.md

 # moai-untz
-an experiment on moai sdk's untz audio library
+An experiment on moai sdk's untz audio library.

+Build UNTZ on OSX, and a simple demo program that uses it.

+This demo tries to implement realtime streaming synthesis.

 # license